Censorship in Hong Kong: South China Morning Post

 Since Robert Kuok acquired the South China Morning Post in 1993, there have been concerns over the forced departures, in rapid succession, of several staff and contributors who were considered critical of China or its supporters in Hong Kong.
 Before the handover, their popular cartoonist Larry Feign, humour columnist Nury Vittachi were dismissed.
 Since 1997, there have been numerous departures of China-desk staff, namely 2000–01 editorial pages editor Danny Gittings, Beijing correspondent Jasper Becker; China pages editor Willy Lam departed after his reporting had been publicly criticised by Robert Kuok.
 Gittings complained that he "repeatedly came under pressure to tone down coverage of politically sensitive issues".
 Editor-in-Chief Wang Xiangwei was criticised for his decision to reduce the paper's coverage of the death of Li Wangyang on 7 June 2012.
 Wang reportedly reversed the decision to run a full story, and instead published a two-paragraph report inside the paper; other news media reported it prominently.
 A senior staff member who sought to understand the decision circulated the resulting email exchanges, that indicate he received a stern rebuff from Wang.
 Wang is mainland-born, and is a member of the Provincial Committee of the Chinese People's Political Consultative Conference in Jilin; the paper has since stepped up coverage of the death and aftermath as major news stories.
 Reporter Paul Mooney, whose contract with the paper was not renewed in May 2012, said that the Li Wangyang story was not an isolated incident.

 Apple Daily

 The liberal Apple Daily has been under sustained pressure.
 In 1997, reporters were denied permission to cover a Hong Kong reception organised by the Chinese Foreign Ministry due to their history of criticising China.
 It has been subjected to advertising boycotts, its reporters have been assaulted, its owner attacked, and its premises fire-bombed.
 Its support of the Umbrella Revolution earned it unprecedented cyber-attacks; copies of its paper have been spoilt by masked thugs.
 It suffered a physical blockade which disrupted its logistics for almost one week.
 On 17 June 2021, its headquarter was raided, the assets were frozen and six executives were arrested.
 The paper announced its closure on 23 June.

+On 2 July 2026, Hong Kong authorities stopped independent bookstores Elmbook and Luckwin from joining the annual Hong Kong Book Fair.
+The decision raised concerns about growing limits on publishing and free expression in the city.
+Authorities increased scrutiny of booksellers involved in selling politically sensitive books, including a biography of Jimmy Lai, the founder of the pro-democracy newspaper Apple Daily, who is serving a 20-year prison sentence for his activism.